LuciferAsh98/AI-ML-Learning-Path/4. ML Model - House Price Data with SKLearn/README.md

 The dataset used in this project is `BangaloreHousing.csv`.
 It includes various features related to house properties in Bangalore, such as the area, number of bedrooms, and the presence of amenities like a gymnasium, swimming pool, etc.

 ## Project Structure
-- **Import Libraries**: Import necessary libraries for data manipulation, visualization, and machine learning.
+- **Import Libraries**: Import necessary libraries for 'data manipulation', 'visualization', and 'machine learning'.
 - **Load Data**: Load the dataset and visualize the distribution of house prices.
-- **Remove Outliers**: Identify and remove extreme outliers from the `Price` column.
+- **Remove Outliers**: Identify and remove 'extreme outliers' from the `Price` column.
-- **Feature Selection and Standardization**: Select relevant features and standardize them.
+- **Feature Selection and Standardization**: Select 'relevant features' and standardize them.
-- **Train-Test Split and Linear Regression**: Train and evaluate a basic linear regression model.
+- **Train-Test Split and Linear Regression**: Train and evaluate a basic 'linear regression model'.
-- **Check for Multicollinearity**: Calculate Variance Inflation Factor (VIF) to identify multicollinearity.
+- **Check for Multicollinearity**: Calculate 'Variance Inflation Factor (VIF)' to identify 'multicollinearity'.
-- **Remove High VIF Features**: Remove features with high VIF values.
+- **Remove High VIF Features**: Remove features with 'high VIF' values.
-- **Recursive Feature Elimination (RFE)**: Select top features using RFE.
+- **Recursive Feature Elimination (RFE)**: Select top features using 'RFE'.
-- **Polynomial Features and Linear Regression**: Generate polynomial features and train a linear regression model.
+- **Polynomial Features and Linear Regression**: Generate 'polynomial features' and train a linear regression model.
-- **Ridge Regression**: Train and evaluate a ridge regression model, with cross-validation for performance stability.
+- **Ridge Regression**: Train and evaluate a 'ridge regression model', with 'cross-validation' for performance stability.

 ## Requirements
 - Python 3.x